GunjanDhanuka/PokeDex_Classifier/README.md

 Here is an overview of the DenseNet201 Model:
 ![DenseNet201](git_images/densenet.jpeg).
-You can read more about the architecture over [here](https://arxiv.org/pdf/1608.06993).
+You can read more about the architecture on [this blog](https://towardsdatascience.com/review-densenet-image-classification-b6631a8ef803) and [original paper](https://arxiv.org/pdf/1608.06993).

 ## About the Application
 So after building the model, I wanted to make it to some use for everyone *(and also for some show-off)*.
 I read about the Streamlit framework that allows you to create beautiful apps for your ML/DL projects.

-After the images are classified according to the saved model, I have used the **[PokeAPI](https://pokeapi.co/)** to fetch details of the Pokemon that include its Type and Description. *I will also be adding the sprites for each Pokemon soon.*
+After the images are classified according to the saved model, I have used the **[PokeAPI](https://pokeapi.co/)** to fetch details of the Pokemon that include its Type and Description.
+The sprites have been downloaded from the PokeAPI GitHub Sprites Repo.

 Then the model was deployed on Heroku as it is a popular free choice for us students and is reasonably good for the use-case.

 ### Future additions:
 - Add more verbosity to the model.
-- Print images of Pokemon in the results.
+- ~~Print images of Pokemon in the results.~~
 - Work on the theme of the app.

 *Feel free to give suggestions or point out flaws in the application.
 I am only learning and would love to make this better.*

-***Star the repo and share with your friends if you found this cool!***
+***Don't forget to star the repo and share with your friends if you found this cool!***
 ![Kanto](git_images/kanto.png)